b4iterdev/opencore-dell-inspriron-14-3467/README.md

 ![Screen Shot 2021-03-09 at 1 06 15 PM](https://user-images.githubusercontent.com/57698887/110426230-50186780-80d8-11eb-91bb-45d2d78e5b6e.png)

 # Notes:
-OS Support: MacOS Mojave and newer (Catalina Working ).
+OS Support: MacOS HighSierra and newer (Catalina,Mojave Working ).
 In the future I will continue maintaining this EFI.

 At the moment I'm using HDD 5400rpm which is really slow, so until I have a new SSD I won't upgrade to BigSur.